apollographql/apollo-client/react-docs/source/index.md

 This is the official guide to using GraphQL in your [React](https://facebook.github.io/react/) app with the [Apollo](http://apollostack.com) JavaScript GraphQL client and the [react-apollo](https://github.com/apollostack/react-apollo) integration package.

-Note: this documentation describes react-apollo 0.4.x.
-The bleeding edge is 0.5.x.
-If you are on 0.5.x you can expect some differences - you can read about them in [the change log](https://github.com/apollostack/react-apollo/commits/master) and you're welcome to ask about them on [the slack channel](http://www.apollostack.com/#slack)

 [Get started now with the setup instructions.](/react/initialization.html)

+> Note: This documentation describes the API in `apollo-client` 0.4.x.
+0.5.x is currently in the preview stage.
+If you are on 0.5.x you might encounter some small differences.
+You can read about them in the [changelog](https://github.com/apollostack/react-apollo/commits/master) and you're welcome to ask about them on [the Slack channel](http://www.apollostack.com/#slack)

 The Apollo community builds and maintains tools designed to make it easier to use [GraphQL](http://graphql.org) across a range of front-end and server technologies.
 Although this guide focuses on the integration with React, there is a similar [guide](/angular2) for Angular 2, and the [core](/core) `apollo-client` JavaScript package can be used anywhere JavaScript runs.